What Are the Primary Materials Used in a Gym Floor?

 StayLock Bump Top tiles are an example of plastic gym flooring that is durable like rubber, with the cushion of foam.
 These tiles are made from soft PVC and are flexible and pliable, yet non-absorbent.
 The underside of each tile has little feet that elevate the tile above the floor surface, providing cushion but also airflow beneath the tile, an important feature if you are using them in a damp basement area.

-For more on this topic please review our Gym Flooring product page.
+For more on this topic please review our Gym Flooring for Commercial product page.